-9.9 All member organisations who are fully paid up with their annual affiliation fees and administration charges at least one month before the opening of the Congress will each have one vote.

-9.9.1 The Chairman or Ad Hoc Chairman of the General Assembly will have a casting vote.

-9.9.2 Except in the case of elections, voting will be by roll-call or by show of hands, whichever the Chairman or Ad Hoc Chairman of the General Assembly decides, unless two or more members with voting rights request a secret ballot.

-9.9.3 The voting majorities required are a majority of more than half of the voting members present for decisions of the General Assembly, except for decisions regarding the following, where the majority will be two-thirds of the voting members present:

-a) Changes to the constitution and bye-laws;

-b) Acceptance of new members;

-- c) Suspension or expulsion of members;

-- d) Election to honorary titles;

-- e) Dissolution of the IAF.
+- 9.9 All Full Members who are fully paid up with their annual Membership fees and administration charges at least one month before the opening of the Congress will each have one vote. - 9.9.1 The Chairman or Ad Hoc Chairman of the General Assembly will have a casting vote. - 9.9.2 Except in the case of elections, voting will be by roll-call or by show of hands, whichever the Chairman or Ad Hoc Chairman of the General Assembly decides, unless two or more Full Members with voting rights request a secret ballot. - 9.9.3 The voting majorities required are a majority of more than half of the voting Full Members present for decisions of the General Assembly, except for decisions regarding the following, where the majority will be two-thirds of the voting Full Members present: - a) Changes to the constitution and bye-laws; - b) Acceptance of new Members; - c) Suspension or expulsion of Members; - d) Election to honorary titles; - e) Dissolution of the IAF. - 9.9.4 Associate Members may attend the General Assembly but have no vote.